AntiqueCar - Antique Cars, Vintage Cars, Classic Cars and Trucks For Sale

 Tips for installing fuel lines and brake lines on antique, vintage, old, used or classic cars or trucks - step 1 1.
 Our first project is to make saddle brackets to mount a fuel pump.
 We found a piece of tubing the size of the pump housing and cut out the same size curve in a block of wood.
 Then we squeezed a piece of 18 gauge metal between the two to form the saddle.

 Tips for installing fuel lines and brake lines on antique, vintage, old, used or classic cars or trucks - step 2 2.
 As you can see, it does a nice job.
-We then marked it and bent the ends to the correct angle on a metal brake, but a vise would work fine for this.
+The next step was to bend the outside lips to form the saddle shown below.

 Tips for installing fuel lines and brake lines on antique, vintage, old, used or classic cars or trucks - step 3 3.
-Then we welded the saddles to a 14 gauge mounting plate and rounded the corners.
-We also attached studs to the mounting plate for the fuel pump hold down brackets.
+We welded the saddles to a piece of 14 gauge metal and rounded the corners.
+And we attached four studs to the plate for the fuel pump hold down brackets.

 Tips for installing fuel lines and brake lines on antique, vintage, old, used or classic cars or trucks - step 4 4.
-We decided to mount the assembly to a four-link suspension system we built earlier.
-This was the ideal location because it was centered on the car and close to the fuel tank.
+In this picture the whole assembly has been mounted on the custom suspension system we built previously which is directly under the fuel tank.

 Tips for installing fuel lines and brake lines on antique, vintage, old, used or classic cars or trucks - step 5 5.
-We then cut a section out of the torque box so we could install a U-channel up against the floor to make the fuel line flush with the floor.
-This will also protect it from being squashed by a floor jack.
+Next we cut a section out of the torque box so we could install a U-shade channel up against the floor to make the fuel line flush with the floor.
+This looks good and will protect the line from being squashed by a floor jack.

 Tips for installing fuel lines and brake lines on antique, vintage, old, used or classic cars or trucks - step 6 6.
-We made the U-Channel wide enough to hold the fuel and brake lines.
+We made the U-shaped channel wide enough to hold both the brake and fuel lines.

 Tips for installing fuel lines and brake lines on antique, vintage, old, used or classic cars or trucks - step 7 7.
 It pays to have the right tool for the job and that is particularly true when bending tubing.
-Here is our set of benders, along with sample bends.
-We marked these bends so we can use them as templates.
+Here is our set of benders, along with sample bends, which we use to make templates.

 Tips for installing fuel lines and brake lines on antique, vintage, old, used or classic cars or trucks - step 8 8.
 For example, in this picture the straight tubing needs to be bent to go inside the existing line so we simply held up the appropriate template bend and transferred the mark for the bender.